AdoptLiteHub/Adopt-ml/README.md

     end
 end)

-local folder5 = Killtab:AddFolder(Chose the auto kill you want)
+local folder5 = Killtab:AddFolder("Choose the Auto Kill you want") -- Folder name should be descriptive

--- Create Auto Kill Toggle
+-- Auto Kill Toggle
-folder5:AddSwitch("Auto Kill ", function(State)
+folder5:AddSwitch("Auto Kill", function(State)
     autoKillActive = State  -- Toggle the state of autoKill

     -- If AutoKill is enabled, start the autoKill process